The Ugly Stepsister (2025) review – Cinderella meets Cronenberg

 This is an interesting way to present the story.
 Elvira is, at least for some of the movie, fairly likable and sympathetic.
 She desires love and affection but most of the people around her treat her like shit; even her own mother.
 As she goes to extreme lengths to fix how she feels she looks on the outside.
 She gradually becomes more and more ugly on the inside.

 The Ugly Stepsister features an incredibly interesting approach to character presentation and storytelling.
 The characters, here, are all a pretty complex mix between good and bad and beautiful and ugly.
-A fact which reflects real life but, naturally, it is taken to a hyperbolic degress.
+A fact which reflects real life but, naturally, it is taken to a hyperbolic degrees.

 Director Emilie Blichfeldt wanted to illustrate the body-image struggles that she, and many other women, have faced in their lives.
 Much of which is pushed onto people by the traditional images of beauty perpetuated by social media, Hollywood, and celebrity.
 Doing it via the medium of body-horror was a choice made after binging a ton of Cronenberg films and Julia Ducournau’s 2016 hit Raw.